 Jesus, all the prophets and the disciples kept the seventh-day Sabbath.
 The apostle Paul, who addressed lesser issues of Jewish and Gentile conflicts like circumcision, foods offered to idols, and other Jewish customs had nothing to say about the major issue of changing the Sabbath from Saturday to Sunday.

-So, if the change did not take place in the Bible, when and how did it happen?
-Paul had prophesied that a falling away from the truth would take place after his departure.
-And that’s exactly what took place.
-There were efforts to reconcile Christianity with Paganism and an anti-Jewish sentiment became more widespread.
+So, if the change did not take place in the Scriptures, when and how did it take place?
+Paul had prophesied that a falling away from the truth would occur after his death.
+And that’s exactly what happened.
+There were efforts to unite Christianity with Paganism and at the same time an anti-Jewish sentiment spread in that part of the world.

 Encyclopedia Britannica says, “The earliest recognition of the observance of Sunday is a constitution of Constantine in 321 A.D., enacting that all courts of justice, inhabitants of towns, and workshops were to be at rest on Sunday.”
 Vol. XXIII, p.
 654.